TechDataMan/DisasterResponse/README.md

   <li>categories.csv: Contains the 36 categories
 </ul>

-Further information about the original dataset can be found at [Appen](https://www.appen.com/) former Figure Eight.
+Further information about the original dataset can be found at [Appen](https://www.appen.com/) former Figure8.

 ## Provided Files <a name="files"></a>